VRConservation/ywabook/_build/html/_sources/README.md

-YWA book on forest health including final report Phase I and geospatial analysis.
+YWA book on forest health includes the final report, Phase I, and geospatial analysis.
 The jupyter book can be found at http://3point.xyz/ywabook